pennyquirino/Employee-Summary/README.md

 ## Instructions
 This Employee-Summary is a command line application using Node JS and MySQL.
 This is boiled down to three types of employees; Manager, Engineer, and Intern.
 Each have their own information.

-By initializing

- The application will prompt the user for information about the team manager and then information about the team members.
-The user can input any number of team members, and they may be a mix of engineers and interns.
-This assignment must also pass all unit tests.
-When the user has completed building the team, the application will create an HTML file that displays a nicely formatted team roster based on the information provided by the user.
+By initializing the application through Node, user is prompted by a series of questions, depending on if the employee.
+User has the option to add just one or multiple employees.

+This application always starts by asking to add a manager.
+Once you have answered the manager questions, you can opt to add no more or to add the other types of employees.

+This had to pass all unit tests.

+Once all employees have been entered, the application will generate an HTML file that displays a beautifully formatted team roster.

 ## Minimum Requirements
 Functional application.